Kinondo Kwetu is a delightful beach lodge on Kenya’s coast.

 Lunch is usually served from 1.30pm onwards (but again this is flexible) and is a three-course set menu like dinner.
 The staff are happy to incorporate any likes or dislikes, and most dietary requirements can be met with a little advance notice.
 Not surprisingly, the seafood is prolific here and very good.

 Afternoon tea, coffee, snacks and cakes are served from 4.00pm by the big pool.
 Pre-dinner drinks are served from 7.30pm with 'bitings' (canapés).

 Cost of meal e.g. lunch: Included

-Beach holidays: Having stayed here a couple of times we think this is one of the very best small hotels on the coast and ideal for luxury holidays.
-You can make use of the facilities at the PADI diving school or just hang out on the often nearly deserted Kinondo Beach.See more ideas for Beach holidays in Kenya
+Beach holidays: Having stayed here a couple of times we think this is one of the very best small hotels on Kenya’s coast.
+Away from any beach boys it’s ideal for a quiet yet luxurious beach holiday.
+You can make use of the facilities at the PADI diving school, or just hang out on the nearly deserted Kinondo Beach.See more ideas for Beach holidays in Kenya

-Attitude towards children: With its owners spending much of their time on site, and having young children of their own, Kinondo Kwetu is very family-friendly.
-But it's big enough to absorb children without impacting on the peace of other guests, including honeymooners.
+Attitude towards children: The owners spend much of their time on site and have young children of their own, so Kinondo Kwetu is very family friendly.

 Notes: Young children and poor swimmers will need to be supervised near the large pool, which doesn't have a life guard and is very deep.

 Power supply: Mains Electricity

 Power supply notes: Kinondo Kwetu runs on mains power, so there should usually be electricity around the clock.
 There plug sockets in the rooms are the UK-style three-square-pin variety.